clasen/WhisperMix/README.md

 Creates a new WhisperMix instance.

 - `options.model`: The model to use for transcription.
-Can be 'whisper-1' (OpenAI), 'whisper-large-v3' (Groq), or 'whisper-local' (local).
+Can be 'openai' (OpenAI), 'groq/large-v3' (Groq), or 'xenova/large-v3' (local).
 - `options.bottleneck`: (Optional) Configuration for Bottleneck rate limiting (API models only).
 - `options.chunkSize`: (Optional) The size in seconds of the chunks to split the audio into.
 Default is 890 seconds.
 - `options.language`: (Optional) Language for local Whisper model.
 Defaults to 'auto' for automatic detection.